 Earthquake shut-off valves are specialized valves that attach to your building’s gas meter.
 In the event of an emergency, these valves automatically close, cutting off gas from flowing into your line.
 There are two common varieties of earthquake shut-off valves:

-1. Seismic Natural Gas Shut-off Valve: These valves trigger when they detect an earthquake of magnitude 5.1 or higher.
+- Seismic Natural Gas Shut-off Valve: These valves trigger when they detect an earthquakeof magnitude 5.1 or higher.

 Why Are Earthquake Shut-off Valves Important?

 Powerful earthquakes can instantly break gas pipes, leading to extremely dangerous gas leaks.
 Gas leaks are particularly dangerous inside structures, where the gas gets trapped and builds up.
-Trapped gas is highly flammable and dangerous.
-On top of triggering the gas leak itself, earthquakes also often create situations where gas may easily ignite.
-If earthquakes start a fire and that fire contacts gas inside a structure, it could trigger an explosion.
+Trapped gas is highly flammable and poisonous.
+On top of triggering the gas leak itself, earthquakes also often create situations where gas can easily ignite.
+If earthquakes start a fire and that fire contacts gas inside your home, it could trigger an explosion.

-The worst damage earthquakes inflict often happen because of gas leaks.
-The most damage inflicted during the Great San Francisco Fire of 1906 happened because of gas leaks that ignited.
 Earthquake valves protect your home from earthquake-related gas leaks and the fires they cause.
+When an earthquake hits near you, you may not have the time or presence of mind to worry about your home’s gas line.
+A safety valve gives you the peace of mind to focus on your family’s wellbeing without distraction.
 After an earthquake, you simply reset the valve after checking to make sure your gas lines aren’t damaged.
-If the lines were damaged, the valve makes sure gas doesn’t enter your home until they’re fixed.
+If the lines were damaged, the valve ensures that gas doesn’t enter your home until they’re fixed.

-Earthquake valves are unobtrusive and quite simple to install.
+Earthquake valves are unobtrusive and simple to install within your existing plumbing.
 First, we’ll turn off the gas supply to your home temporarily.
 This is necessary because we’re opening the supply pipes to connect the valve to them.
 Next, we’ll disconnect your home’s supply pipes from the gas meter.
 Depending on how your system works, we may rotate or remove segments of pipe.
 This will make room for the shut-off valve device to fit between your supply pipes and your meter.

 After making room, we affix the valve directly to the “end” of your supply box.
 The valve compartment itself looks either like a small box or like a cylinder.
-It’ll usually be a different color to make it more easily distinguishable from the rest of the pipe.
+It’s usually a different color to make it more easily distinguishable from the rest of the pipe.
 Finally, we’ll attach the valve to the home pipes themselves.
-Once the valve is fully attached, we’ll test it a few times to make sure it’s working.
+Once the valve is fully attached, we’ll test it to make sure it’s working.
 We’ll also show you how to reset it.

-Right away!
 Earthquake shut-off valves are quick and easy to install.
-All you have to do is call Mike Diamond any time.
-Our technicians are certified to install earthquake shut-off valves under the regulations of the California Public Utilities Commission.
-We can guarantee we’ll install your shut-off valve correctly, and that it will do its job properly.
+Call Mike Diamond for a certified technician to install your earthquake shut-off valve under the regulations of the California Public Utilities Commission.